octopusden/octopus-employee-service/README.md

 ./gradlew build dockerBuildImage -Pdocker.registry={DOCKER REGISTRY}
 ```

-{DOCKER REGISTRY} - the host of a docker registry(example: docker.io)
+{DOCKER REGISTRY} - the host of a docker registry where the image will be pulled(example: ghcr.io/octopusden)

 ### Environment variables